-Some time ago I began experimenting with grinding my own coffee beans and brewing them in a french press.
+Some time ago I began experimenting with grinding my own beans and brewing them in a french press.
 Results?
 Fantastic!
-I much prefer this to what I used to make using an automatic machine.
+I much prefer this to what I previously made with an automatic machine.

 First a few notes:

 - Use a coarse ground coffee since a finer grind could clog the filter and make it difficult to “plunge”.
-If you’re grinding your own, play with the settings a bit and you’d be surprised how much difference in taste there can be from one grind setting to the next.
+If you’re grinding your own, play with the settings a bit and you’d be surprised how much difference in taste there can be from one setting to the next.

 - Pull up the handle and remove plunger.

-- Place 1 tablespoon of coffee per 4 ounce cup into the bottom of carafe.
+- Place 1 tablespoon of coffee per 4 ounce cup into the bottom of carafe…I prefer 2 TBS / 8 oz cup each time.
 I like my brew good & strong so you may want to experiment with this amount to discover your preference, obviously less coffee = less strong.
-The type of bean, roast and grind fineness will also determine how much to use.
+The type of bean, roast and grind fineness will also determine measurement.
 The only way to discover your ultimate cup is to experiment.

 - Return plunger unit to carafe, but don’t push it all the way down just yet, let it rest at the top during brewing time (making sure the spout opening is turned to the side so it’s closed off).

 - Brew 3 minutes or so for a small pot or 5 to 6 minutes for a larger pot (I have a 5 cup french press and leave it for 6 minutes).
 You can play with this time a bit to see what your preference is, again it depends on a few different factors (type of beans, grind, water temperature).